Caché System Administration Guide

 , license acquisition is automatic at process startup.

 When you defer login you must call the license login method immediately.
-A process that has not performed a license login pauses after every 1000 lines of Caché ObjectScript code.
+A process that has not performed a license login pauses after its first 4000 Caché commands, and then every 1000 Caché commands after that.

 Use an explicit login for any case that automatic login does not handle.
 It is important to remember that, even if automatic login is configured, it is always possible to call $System.License.Login(UserIdentifier)